Course Information & Registration

 Courses in English are offered every semester but are limited and vary.

-List of courses in English at the School of Business & Economics during the fall term 2022/23.
+List of courses in English at the School of Business & Economics during the spring term 2023.

 Please use our Reference/Archive to find courses in English that were offered in previous semesters.

 New course catalogs are available approx. 8 weeks prior to the semester start.

 German Language Courses

 Exchange students have two options to learn German during their stay at